-- Use the Terminate icon (located in the first column) to stop a session and remove the session from the table.
-Before the server terminates the session, you will be prompted to confirm your selection. - Use the Cancel icon (located in the second column) to terminate an active query without closing the session.
+- Use the Cancel icon (located in the second column) to terminate an active query without closing the session.
 Before canceling the query, the server will prompt you to confirm your selection.
 When you cancel a query, the value displayed in the State column of the table will be updated from Active to Idle.
 The session will remain in the table until the session is terminated. - Use the Details icon (located in the third column) to open the Details tab; the tab displays information about the selected session.